-It is well established that OTM are environment-friendly because of their lower excretion rate and it remains long time in the gut consequently improves the growth performance (Leeson and Caston, 2008).
-It is in this context that organic minerals could be advantageously incorporated in diet at lower level than the inorganic sources for realizing higher mineral bio availability and lower excretion to the environmental (Aksu et al., 2010).
-Increased levels of ITM in the feed can interfere with bioavailability of other minerals because of the wide safety margins of ITM.
-Excessive use of ITMs can result in a detrimental effect on the environment because some of the excess minerals are not assimilated because of their low retention rate and are excreted with the feces a consequent detrimental effect on environment (Lukasz et al., 2017).

-Supplementation of combined organic trace mineral (OTM) in broilers diets have multiple beneficial effects.
-Zinc is an important nutrient required for broilers that facilitate body biological functions as a catalyst in many enzymes and hormone system that are associated with growth, immune response and have antioxidant activity (Salim et al., 2008).
-Zn has multiple important functions because it is a cofactor for more than 200 enzymes.
-Zn increases the counts of peripheral T cells, activity of natural killer cells, enhances the production of hetrophills, antibodies and improving the functions of macrophages (Sunder et al., 2008).
+Zn is an important nutrient required for broilers that facilitate body biological functions as a catalyst in many enzymes and hormone system that are associated with growth, immune response and have antioxidant activity (Salim et al., 2008).
 Zn influences the production and signalling of numerous inflammatory cytokines in a variety of cell types (Zhou et al., 2010).
-Chromium (Cr) is an essential element required for carbohydrate, fat and protein metabolism.
-Dietary chromium supplementation increases immunological function, growth rate, feed efficiency and improves carcass quality in broilers (Mayada et al., 2017).

-Selenium trace mineral plays an important role in antioxidant system through the selenoproteins, which are involved in antioxidant defense in all tissues and cells including the innate and adaptive immune cells.
+Additionally, Chromium (Cr) is an essential element required for carbohydrate, fat and protein metabolism.
+Dietary chromium supplementation increases immunological function, growth rate, feed efficiency and improves carcass quality in broilers (Mayada et al., 2017).Subsequently, selenium trace mineral plays an important role in antioxidant system through the selenoproteins, which are involved in antioxidant defense in all tissues and cells including the innate and adaptive immune cells.
 Se deficiency can damage both humoral and cellular immunity and deactivate B cells which results in decreased immunoglobulin concentrations.
 (Woods et al., 2020).

-Impact of Organic Trace Minerals on Body Weight Gain
+3.2 Impact of Organic Trace Minerals on Body Weight Gain

-The use of organic minerals which can improve intestinal absorption of trace elements as they reduce interference from agents that form insoluble complexes with the ionic trace elements and thereby enhancing their bioavailability and body weight gain.
-Trace minerals such as zinc (Zn), manganese (Mn), and copper (Cu) are essential for optimal growth, immune function, and overall health in broilers.
-Organic trace minerals (OTMs), including chelated and proteinated forms, offer superior bioavailability compared to inorganic counterparts.
-This review synthesizes recent studies on the impact of OTMs on broiler body weight gain, highlighting improvements in growth rates, feed conversion ratios (FCR), and overall performance.
+The organic minerals improves intestinal absorption of trace elements as they reduce interference from agents that form insoluble complexes with the ionic trace elements and thereby enhancing their bioavailability and body weight gain.
+Trace minerals such as zinc (Zn), manganese (Mn), and copper (Cu) are essential for broiler growth().